 If you want to marvel at Gothic architecture, there’s no better place to do so than Barcelona.
 Barcelona has a 2000-year old square named the Gothic quarter, which is a living embodiment of the development of Gothic art.

 The walls of the Gothic quarter were built by Romans and extended in the 12th century.
-Many places in the Gothic quarter were built or refurbished in the 19th century in neo-Gothic style, for example, the iconic Barcelona Cathedral.
+Many places in the Gothic quarter were built or refurbished in the 19th century in the neo-Gothic style, for example, the iconic Barcelona Cathedral.
 However, you can still see some 14th-century Gothic chapels in the Gothic quarter of Barcelona.

 8. Münster, Germany